 This product may have been discontinued, as it is no longer listed on the manufacturer's website.
 This analysis will remain available for historical purposes, but please note that this product may be difficult if not impossible to find for purchase going forward.

 Overall, Nulo Freestyle Cat & Kitten Chicken & Cod Recipe is a significantly above average cat food, earning 8 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+For more information on our cat food analysis techniques, please click here.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.